aterreno/blog/content/agile-project-management-with-scrum/index.md

 A couple of funny quotes

-> I believe that the last “simple” project occurred in 1969, when one person from order processing at Sears
+> I believe that the last "simple" project occurred in 1969, when one person from order processing at Sears
 > Roebuck asked me to sort some cards and generate a report on an IBM 360/20.
 Since then, things have only gotten messier.

-> “I’ll hire a private detective to find Thomas.”
+> "I’ll hire a private detective to find Thomas."

 The second one is a strong example on how important is for the scrum master to remove impediments to the team (Thomas was a developer in holidays that left some undone on the project, compromizing the Sprint success)